Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 You can drop the server list down to switch server locations.
 The number you ultimately have access to will depend on which plan you’re paying for.

-Only the Global plan gives you access to all twenty.
-Whereas the TV plan gives you a pathetically-low four servers.
+Only the Global plan gives you access to all servers.
+Whereas the TV plan gives you a more limited selection of streaming-optimized servers.

 BlackVPN select server